prashanth-2407/Toyota-Safety-Complaint-Analysis/README.md

 Note: Above data just gives the details of the number of complaints.
 Doesn't necessarily say which model is bad as the values are not normalised

- - <h1>Complaints mentioning Crash, Fire, Injury, Death, Medical attention required and police reported<h1>
+ - Complaints mentioning Crash, Fire, Injury, Death, Medical attention required and police reported
    1. Crash: 1403 complaints
    2. Fire: 307 complaints
    3. Injury: 609 complaints